 Comprehensive income (loss): Comprehensive income (loss) consists of net income (loss) and other comprehensive income.
-For the Company, other comprehensive income consists entirely of unrealized gains (losses) on securities available for sale, net of deferred taxes and realized gains and losses on sales of securities.
+For the Company, other comprehensive income consists entirely of unrealized gains (losses) on securities available for sale, net of deferred taxes and realized losses on sales of securities.

-Reclassifications: Certain prior-year amounts have been reclassified to be consistent with current-year classifications and presentation.
-The reclassifications had no effect on total net income or stockholders' equity.
+Reclassifications: Certain prior-year amounts have been reclassified to be consistent with current-year classifications.
+These reclassifications had no effect on total net income or stockholders' equity.